whowechina/musec_pico/README.md

   * Silicone anti-slip pads for the bottom.
     <img src="doc/anti_slip_pads.jpg" width="60%">

+  * Optional but good to have: A digital piano or music keyboard sustain pedal or a sewing machine pedal with 3.5mm jack.
+If it comes with 6.25mm jack, you also need a 6.25mm to 3.5mm adapter.

 #### Steps
   1. We'll start with the spinner part.
     <img src="doc/assemble_1.jpg" width="80%">